 Young at heart.

-There are plenty of things you can do to slow down the hands of time from a physical standpoint so you can continue to look and feel your best.
-But, taking care of your mind is necessary when it comes to longevity, too.
-Self-care practices that support both your physical and mental well-being are linked to a longer life, helping to enhance overall health and wellness.
+There are plenty of things you can do to slow down the hands of time physically, so you can continue to look and feel your best.
+But taking care of your mind and spirit is just as important as caring for your appearance.
+Self care practices that support both your physical and mental well-being are linked to a longer life, and more importantly, to a more joyful one.

 Change Your Daily Habits

-One of the best ways to practice self-care every day is to make small adjustments to the things you already do.
-That includes your sleeping habits, eating habits, and physical activity.
+One of the best ways to practice self care every day is to make small adjustments to the things you already do.
+That includes your sleep, eating, and physical activity habits.
 These are all key components of physical self care, which is essential for maintaining both your mental and physical well-being.

 - Going to bed at the same time each night